ankrutik/notes/aws/solutions_arch_cert/notes.md

 "**Decouple**" components of an application to run independently.

-Amazon SQS Free Tier provides you with 1 million requests per month at no charge.
+Amazon SQS Free Tier provides you with **1 million requests per month at no charge**.

 Amazon SQS stores all message queues and messages within a single, highly-available AWS region with multiple redundant Availability Zones (AZs).